mauriciopoppe/interval-arithmetic/README.md

 #### `instance = Interval.factory(lo, hi)`

 **params**
-* `lo` {number|Interval} the lower bound of the interval
+* `lo` {number|Array|Interval} the lower bound of the interval
 * `hi` {number|Interval} the higher bound of the interval

-A Interval factory, besides check arguments.length and argument types `lo` and `hi` can be singleton intervals which
+Interval factory, besides check arguments.length and argument types `lo` and `hi` can be singleton intervals, or `lo` can be an array or both can be numbers

 ### Instance methods